-YES.
-NEC is one of the preeminent conservatories in the world and the oldest independent music school in the United States.
-We know something of music’s place in a changing world.
-To that end, we’ve reinvented how we equip young musicians to thrive amidst the challenges they find after graduation.
-Our mission doesn’t change—we educate and nurture exceptionally gifted musicians to perform at the highest levels of accomplishment.
-But today, performance excellence is the starting point.
+We’ve reinvented how we equip young musicians to thrive amidst the challenges they find after graduation.
+Today, performance excellence is the starting point.
 Musicians must be more than virtuosi; they must be their own businesses.

-Musical entrepreneurship can be seen as a set of valuable skills—creative and critical thinking, communication proficiency, financial management, programming, and marketing among others—but it's more than the sum of its parts.
+Musical entrepreneurship is a set of valuable skills—creative and critical thinking, communication proficiency, financial management, programming, marketing—but it's more than the sum of its parts.
 It’s a synthesis of your musical passions and a mindset of self efficacy that will drive you to lead the way forward in music.
-NEC’s Entrepreneurial Musicianship (EM) department guides a student from being the best musician he or she can be to being the best working, contributing, successful musician possible.
+NEC’s Entrepreneurial Musicianship (EM) department focuses on providing individualized resources to help each student attain their path to a creative career.

 What does EM look like?